 Have you ever felt like you always lag behind in second place?

-Something like this: you take on a hobby, but there is always someone better than you?
+A scenario a tad like this: you take on a hobby, but there is always someone better than you?
 You go to a party, and you feel like wallpaper?
 You exercise, but you can’t seem to have the body you want?
 You get passed over for a promotion.

 For some, crowds can be magnificent places to hide if they want some anonymity for a while.
-Anonymity — or being unseen — can be healing if it is by choice and for a time.
+Anonymity—or being unseen—can be healing if it is by choice and for a time.

-We long to be wholly seen, entirely in the raw, without filters, AND to be embraced.
+We long to be wholly seen, entirely in the raw, without filters, and to be embraced.

-The thing of it is, it is hard to get a sense of belonging when we continually feel we belong in in second place.
+The thing of it is, it is hard to get a sense of belonging when we continually feel we belong in second place.

 I have often felt that way.